We are often asked the following questions:

 • This overhead can significantly increase if there are many devices attempting to transmit simultaneously.
 CSMA/CA works really well when there are not many devices wanting to transmit at the same time, which is how Wi-Fi typically works.
 But this overhead can increase dramatically if there are too many devices trying to transmit at the same time and each client’s “random wait period” keeps adding up.

-Wi-Fi Packet ACKs:
+Wi-Fi packet ACKs:

 • Every Wi-Fi packet sent must be acknowledged (ACK) to confirm receipt.